phamcongthuy/challenge/vote.markdown

 {% elsif site.phase == 7 %}

-The voting period has come to a close.
+The voting period is complete.

 <small>
   The winners will be announced on